A variable ADAF disk model for X-ray binary systems: The variable disk model

 This paper is organized as follows.
 Section 2 presents the construction of a variable disk model.
 In Section 3, the general properties of the model are compared with observational features.
 Section 4 offers a detailed discussion of two specific sources, one black hole and one neutron star.
 Finally, Section 5 provides a general discussion.

-\section{2.
-The variable disk model}
+\section{The variable disk model}

-As discussed in \citet{Xu2026}, a standard thin accretion disk typically forms at large radii.
-Within a range of approximately tens to hundreds of times the radius of the central object, highly energetic turbulence triggers the transition to an Advection-Dominated Accretion Flow (ADAF), leading to the formation of a thick disk.
+As discussed in \citet{Xu2026a}, a standard thin accretion disk typically forms at large radii.
+Within a range of approximately tens to hundreds of times the radius of the central object, highly energetic turbulence triggers the transition to a turbulent Advection-Dominated Accretion Flow (ADAF), leading to the formation of a thick disk.
 Consequently, the accretion disk around a neutron star or black hole generally consists of an outer thin disk combined with an inner thick disk.
 A similar description is provided by \citet{Inoue2022} in his review.

-However, turbulence is inherently dynamic and unstable, so the ADAF is unlikely to remain steady.
-Its overall shape, size, and internal flows are subject to continuous variation.
-In extreme cases, the innermost region of the disk may oscillate between an ADAF and a thin disk state.
+The geometry of the inner ADAF disk and its connection to the outer thin disk is described as follows.
+As discussed in Xu (\citeyear{Xu2026a}; also see Fig. 10.5 in \citealt{Frank2002}), fluid blobs possessing turbulent energy $\eta$ (expressed in units of the local Keplerian energy) traverse oval contours characterized by $e=\eta-1$, where $e$ is the total energy (including the gravity energy) of the fluid blobs.
+Assuming $\eta$ varies with radius $R$ , the ensemble of all such contours at different radii forms an envelope that defines the ADAF disk shape.
+For simplicity, we adopt a sigmoid profile (Eq (1)) for $\eta(R)$ in order to emphasize that $\eta$ is a continuous function of R, where $\eta \sim 0$ at large radii (corresponding to Keplerian motion in the thin disk) and $\eta > 0$ at small radii (representing the thick ADAF disk), yielding overall disk morphologies similar to those shown in Figure 1: